 The 2019 Australian Infrastructure Audit identiﬁes the Sydney to Illawarra corridor as the second-most congested in Sydney for the AM and PM peaks in 2016, as measured by total vehicle delays.
 The Audit projects that in 2031 the corridor will still be the second-most congested in the PM peak, and the third-most congested in the AM peak.

-The initiative proposes a motorway connection between the Sydney motorway network and the M1 Princes Motorway at Waterfall.
+The proposal proposes a motorway connection between the Sydney motorway network and the M1 Princes Motorway at Waterfall.

 The NSW Government has committed to construct Stage 1 of the link between WestConnex (New M5) and President Avenue at Kogarah.

 The Environmental Impact Statement for Stage 1 was placed on public exhibition in late 2018 and planning approval was granted in December 2019 by the NSW Department of Planning, Industry and Environment.